-- In Standard Image mode, a vDisk image can be used by multiple devices, but is read-only when using various caching options.
+- In Standard Image mode, a vDisk image is used by multiple devices, but is read-only when using various caching options.

 Any updates to a vDisk base image can be captured in a versioned differencing disk, leaving the original base disk image unchanged.

 Each time a vDisk is updated, a new version of the VHDX differencing disk can be created and the file name is numerically incremented, as shown in the following table:

 Booting from a virtual disk

 The following image shows the method used to locate and boot from a vDisk on a server share:

 The preceding image illustrates the following steps:

 - The target device begins the boot process by communicating with a provisioning server and acquiring a license.

 - The Provisioning Server checks the vDisk pool for vDisk information, which includes identifying the Provisioning Servers providing the vDisk to the target device.
 The server also verifies the path information the server uses to get to the vDisk.
 In this example, the vDisk shows that only one Provisioning Server in this site can provide the target device with the vDisk and that the vDisk physically resides on the Finance Server (shared storage at the farm level.

 - The provisioning server locates the vDisk on Finance Server, then streams that vDisk, on demand, to the target device.